 Are Personal Loans Bad?
 When They Help and When They Hurt

-Personal loans aren't inherently bad.
-A personal loan is a lump-sum installment loan that you repay in fixed monthly payments, and it can be a smart financial tool when used responsibly.
+Personal loans aren't inherently bad, but they can become a poor choice when the annual percentage rate (APR), fees or monthly payment outweigh the benefit.
+A personal loan is a lump-sum installment loan that you repay in fixed monthly payments, and it can be a useful financial tool when managed responsibly.

-They're often a good choice for consolidating higher-interest debt or covering large expenses, but they can become costly if you borrow more than you can afford or accept a high interest rate.
-Here's when a personal loan makes sense and when it doesn't.
+Personal loans may make sense for consolidating higher-interest debt or covering an important expense.
+However, they can become costly if you borrow more than you can afford or accept unfavorable terms.
+Here’s when a personal loan makes sense and when it doesn’t.

 MoneyLion offers a service to help you find personal loan offers.
 Based on the information you provide, you can get matched with offers for up to $100,000 from our top providers.
 You can compare rates, terms and fees from different lenders and choose the best offer for you.